Map usage: Sessions vs requests

 Tile requests

 A tile request counts each individual request for map tiles.
 When the user is moving around the map and zooming in and out, the map application needs to load more map tiles (pieces of the map) to show the required areas or details.
 This happens by requesting new tiles via an API call, and each of these API calls counts as a tile request.
+To see how exactly it works, check out our interactive tile request counter.

 Map sessions